thesamet/intcode-disasm/src/docs/machine_arch.md

 # Some notes

-- Two comments are not allowed right after another, there must be a statement in between.
 - Debug markers bind to operators, not statements.
 So `'a output [R+1]` is invalid, but `output 'a [R+1]` is valid.